CakeDC/Ec2/readme.md

 	CakePlugin::load('Ec2');

 An example configuration file is in the Ec2 directory `Config/Amazon.php.default`.

-Take a copy of this file and place into your application `Config` directory: `Config/Amazon.php`.
+It contains an example of how Config/database.php should look like after configuring the new datasource, you can copy the example over to the mentioned file and fill in the details.

-The settings in the `Amazon.php` file are taken from your Amazon account settings.
+The settings are taken from your Amazon account settings.

 ## CLI Usage ##